Yagya24/Credit-Card-Fraud-Detection/README.md

 ## Dataset
 The dataset used contains transactions made by European cardholders in September 2013.
 It is highly imbalanced, with only 492 fraudulent transactions.
-The dataset can either be accessed from here or can be downloaded from the website https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset for analysing can be downloaded directly from the website link, https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.
+The code however downloads the dataset directly.

 ## Data Preprocessing
 - Handled class imbalance using SMOTE (Synthetic Minority Over-sampling Technique).